JakkuSakura/wprs/README.md

 ### HiDPI

-wprs tracks scale using Wayland-style semantics:
+wprsx tracks scale using Wayland-style semantics:

 - `SurfaceState.buffer_scale` is the number of buffer pixels per logical point.
   For example, a Retina capture typically uses `buffer_scale = 2`.